banillie/hm_contact_app/README.md

 Completed branches:
 - web_1.0_application.
 This is the application in it pre-htmx state.
 - extending_htmx (wip).
-Spent ages messing around with the htmx instillation (kept getting a 405 error) - the actual bug was not updating the server side methods in the app routes.
+  - Spent ages messing around with the htmx instillation (kept getting a 405 error) - the actual bug was not updating the server side methods in the app routes.
+  - I found the app.py code for the inline validation for email values needed re-factoring because the contact email was overwritten with the value from the request's query string, without persisting the change to the database.

 I have been / am enjoying learning a few other things along the way, including: